Education & Training

-The goal is to raise the bar for the quality of research across Stanford, and to enhance the career growth of our clinical research personnel.
-Class instructors include faculty and staff with clinical research expertise from across Stanford University.
+The Clinical Research Operations Program offers classes on clinical research involving human subjects.
+The goal of the program is to raise the quality of clinical research across Stanford and to enhance the career growth of our clinical research personnel.

-Junior Faculty, senior fellows, predoctoral & postdoctoral trainees with a focus on clinical and translational science are encouraged to apply for either a KL2 or TL1 award to fund their education and training in clinical and translational research.
-Awards include salary or stipend funding, as well as full or partial tuition support and funds for travel.
+Junior faculty in the UTL, MCL, and NTRL line with a focus on clinical and translational science are encouraged to apply for a KL2 sward to fund their education and training in clinical and translational research.
+Awards include salary support and funds for travel.